FriendsOfCake/crud-view/docs/basic-usage.rst

         ]
     ]);

-Then you need to config scaffold to display select with actions.
+Then you need to configure scaffold to display select with actions.

 .. code-block:: php
     $action->config('scaffold.bulk_actions', [